BLV-Labs/core/x/taxexemption/taxexemption_proposal.md

 ```

 # Cast Your Vote
-Yes: Approve the implementation of the tax-exemption module
+Yes: Approve the implementation of the tax-exemption module.

 No: Reject the proposal and maintain the current tax system.

 No vote: You do not have a strong opinion and will accept the majority decision.

 Veto: You believe the proposal is harmful and should not be implemented.